• Skip to primary navigation

 Italian pasta salad in a bowl with a wooden server spoon.

-Like my Healthier BLT Pasta Salad, it uses pantry and refrigerator staples.
+Like my Healthier BLT Pasta Salad, this recipe can be made ahead.
 It is easily adaptable, so you can use what you have on hand.
-If you love this pasta, then you will also love my Cherry Tomato Caprese Salad too!
+This bowtie pasta salad will quickly become a summertime favorite.

 Jump to: